nico-stef/Find-It/README.md

 ### Demo Account

-For quick access, use the following demo credentials:
+For quick access, use the following credentials:
 - **Username:** test@gmail.com
 - **Password:** test